devpi/devpi/doc/userman/devpi_commands.rst

       --export PATH         export devpi-server database state into PATH.
 This will export all users, indices, release files (except for mirrors), test results and documentation.
-[None] --hard-links          use hard links during export instead of copying files.
+[None] --hard-links          use hard links during export, import or with --replica-file-search-path instead of copying or
+                            downloading files.
 All limitations for hard links on your OS apply.
-USE AT YOUR OWN RISK [False]
-      --import PATH         import devpi-server database from PATH where PATH is a directory which was created by a 'devpi-server --export PATH' operation, using the same or an earlier
+USE AT YOUR OWN RISK [False] --import PATH         import devpi-server database from PATH where PATH is a directory which was created by a 'devpi-server --export PATH' operation, using the same or an earlier